azencot-group/SuperLinear/model_files/README.md

 ---

-# SuperLinear: A Mixture of Experts Time Series Forecasting Model
+# Super-Linear: A Mixture of Experts Time Series Forecasting Model

 SuperLinear is a novel time series forecasting model that employs a Mixture of Experts (MoE) architecture to achieve superior performance across various forecasting tasks.
 The model routes inputs to the most relevant experts based on frequency-domain analysis using FFT-based gating networks.